Fashion Design (Online)

 From concept development to communicating ideas through fashion drawing and creating wearable pieces, students in this Pre-College studio explore the full range of what it means to be a fashion designer.

-Participants work with two different faculty, both who teach in CCA’s undergraduate Fashion Design program.
+Participants work with faculty who teach in CCA’s undergraduate Fashion Design program.
 On Mondays and Tuesdays, the focus is on mastering sewing techniques, garments structures, concepts for the creation of your own garment.

-Wednesdays and Thursdays are spent with another instructor exploring drawing and rendering techniques, using a wide variety of illustration tools.
+Wednesdays and Thursdays are spent exploring drawing and rendering techniques, using a wide variety of illustration tools.
 Focus is on development of personal expression and deepening an understanding of your unique drawing style, while learning the skills needed to bring design ideas to fruition.

 The San Francisco Bay Area is on the cutting edge in developing new, innovative, high-tech sustainable fabrics and contemporary activewear.
 We look forward to welcoming you to our part of the world, virtually, this summer.